Safety cabinet: Structure

+US Construction Standards

+In the US, safety cabinets used for flammable liquid storage are commonly designed to comply with OSHA 29 CFR 1910.106 and NFPA 30 requirements.
+Cabinets may also be independently tested or certified by organizations such as FM Approvals or Underwriters Laboratories (UL).

 Operation

 Connection of safety cabinets to a permanent exhaust air system is recommended.
 If a safety cabinet is not connected to a technical exhaust air system, a certain area in front of and around the cabinet is considered a Zone 2 hazardous area.
 If the safety cabinet is connected to a 24-hour technical exhaust air system, then the hazardous area is limited to the inside of the cabinet.

 To prevent damage to the cabinet by corrosion, no acids or alkalis may be accommodated in this type of cabinet: TRbF Appendix L: Storage equipment in working areas (safety cabinets)/ points 4.1 and 4.2 as well as BGR 104 2.2.8).

 If the connection to an exhaust air system is not possible on site, solvent and safety cabinets can be technically ventilated with a recirculating air filter unit.
 These units filter the exhaust air from the cabinet through an activated carbon filter, capturing harmful vapors and returning the cleaned air to the working environment.